Yuli-SDU/MOCO-GCN/README.md

 -num_view: the number of multi-omics data type;

 -adj_parameter: the average number of edges retained per node in graph convolutional networks (>1).

+## About the seed

+We use the seed 0 to split the dataset and build the model to make sure that the results are reproducible.
+The seed can be changed by changing the `seed` variable in the `main_MOCO-GCN.py` scripts.

 ## Files